rcanastra/MNIST-digits/README.md

 The spacing between digits is selected uniformly at random from among all possible spacing within spacing_range that results in the desired image_width.
 Note that the individual digits from the MNIST dataset all have width 28 pixels.

+The currently used algorithm for generating spacing is not very efficient when there are many digits and when the max possible spacing is large, so the code may run a while in those cases.

 Arguments for command line:
 1. the sequence of digits to be generated (no white space between digits)
 2. the minimum spacing between digits